Close

 Colleen Longshaw Jackson

 (Mrs. Bennet / Lady Catherine) is no stranger to Cleveland Play House and is excited to be working on another show for the Allen Stage with an amazing group of artists.
 Colleen is currently the Chief Diversity, Equity and Inclusion Officer for the City of Shaker Heights.
-While doing more(Mrs. Bennet / Lady Catherine) is no stranger to Cleveland Play House and is excited to be working on another show for the Allen Stage with an amazing group of artists.
+While doing this more(Mrs. Bennet / Lady Catherine) is no stranger to Cleveland Play House and is excited to be working on another show for the Allen Stage with an amazing group of artists.
 Colleen is currently the Chief Diversity, Equity and Inclusion Officer for the City of Shaker Heights.
 While doing this important work she performs and directs as often as she is able.National Tour: Kiss Me Kate.
 New York: The Groove Factory.
 Regional: Hairspray (Northshore Music Theatre), The Full Monty (Northshore Music Theatre).
 Cleveland: Ain't Misbehavin (Great Lakes Theatre).
 Ghost (Beck Center for the Arts), Caroline Or Change (Tantrum Theatre, Karamu/Dobama, Mercury Theatre), Blackademics (Cleveland Play House), Pipeline (Cleveland Play House), The Piano Lesson, (Cleveland Play House), A Christmas Carol (Great Lakes Theatre), The Color Purple, (Karamu House), Sister Act (Karamu House, Porthouse Theatre), Hurricane Diane (Dobama Theatre), Twelfth Night (Ohio Shakespeare Theatre), Dreamgirls, (Cain Park), and Aida (Beck Center).
 For Dorothy.
 IG: itscolleen_13

 Brendan Lowry